 What are the ecological benefits of the mitigation project?

-Evans Creek and Bear Creek contain Cedar River, Issaquah and north Lake Washington Chinook salmon populations.
-In fact, Bear Creek has the highest abundance of Chinook salmon of all Northwest tributaries.
+Evans Creek and Bear Creek contain various populations of salmon, including Chinook salmon.
+In fact, Bear Creek has one of the highest abundances of Chinook salmon of all north Lake Washington tributaries.

 The Evans Creek mitigation site supports a variety of wetland plants and wildlife.
 Native plants provide better habitat than the nonnative reed canarygrass that had taken over this area, and will improve water quality and benefit salmon and other species.